barreljan/netlog/docs/installation.md

 - PHP 8.1/8.2

   It is possible that it could work on earlier PHP versions.
 No guarantee.
-  Required modules: php-common php-memcache php-process php-mbstring php-xml php-mysql(nd).
+  Required modules: php-common php-memcache php-process php-mbstring php-gd php-xml php-mysql(nd).
 It should be compatible with 7.4 and 8.0.

 - MariaDB 10.x, MySQL 8.0 or equivalent